314dev/PI/docs/source/common/loggers.rst

 ========

 `Comet.ml <https://www.comet.ml/site/>`_ is a third-party logger.
-To use :class:`~pytorch_lightning.loggers.CometLogger` as your logger do the following.
+To use :class:`~pi_ml.loggers.CometLogger` as your logger do the following.
 First, install the package:

 .. code-block:: bash

     pip install comet-ml

-Then configure the logger and pass it to the :class:`~pytorch_lightning.trainer.trainer.Trainer`:
+Then configure the logger and pass it to the :class:`~pi_ml.trainer.trainer.Trainer`:

 .. testcode::

     import os
-    from pytorch_lightning.loggers import CometLogger
+    from pi_ml.loggers import CometLogger

     comet_logger = CometLogger(
         api_key=os.environ.get("COMET_API_KEY"),